8 Reasons Heber Valley Makes One of the Best Winter Family Vacation Destinations

 Base your Heber Valley family vacation at Homestead Resort, Zermatt Resort or Daniels Summit Lodge.
-Kids will love the cozy built-in bunkbed at the historical Homestead Resort while adults appreciate a rich history of providing warm meals and merriment for visitors.
+Kids will love the cozy built-in bunkbed at the historic Homestead Resort while adults appreciate a rich history of providing warm meals and merriment for visitors.

-The Zermatt Resort can accommodate any size of family with guest room suites and a European villa experience.
+The Zermatt Resort can accommodate any size of a family with guest room suites and a European villa experience.

 The Daniels Summit Lodge has the look and feel of a log cabin nestled deep in the woods, with unlimited snowmobiling from back porch into the Uinta National Forest.
-Here, three family lodges sleep over 40+ people and also have huge kitchens and unique play areas, a private fishing pond, and 360 degree breathtaking views at the Timber Moose Lodge, Silver Springs Lodge and Stone Hill Lodge.
+Here, three family lodges sleep over 40+ people and also have huge kitchens and unique play areas, a private fishing pond, and 360-degree breathtaking views at the Timber Moose Lodge, Silver Springs Lodge and Stone Hill Lodge.
 How cool is that?

 Learn more about Heber Valley here.
 Have you been?